Birth Name: Néstor Gastón Carbonell

 The most well known character of his early career was as, Luis Rivera on Suddenly Susan which he co-starred in for the run of the series.
 In 2007, Nestor began appearing as the ageless Richard Alpert on Lost originally meant to be a one-off character he was brought back for multiple episodes after positive reception of his character.
 After the cancellation of his new series Cane, he returned for Season 4 – 5 of the show until being promoted to the main cast in the final season.
 On the film front in 2008 & 2012 Nestor joined the cast of the Dark Knight trilogy as the mayor of Gotham City, Anthony Garcia in The Dark Knight & The Dark Knight Rises.
 Back on TV he portrayed FBI Agent, Victor Machado for 22 episodes of the shortlived CW Series, Ringer.
 Between these years he also made guest appearances on various TV shows including Psych, Person of Interest, Wilfred, and more.

 From 2013 until 2017, Nestor was a main cast member for the Psycho prequel, Bates Motel where he portrayed Alex Romero, the stoic sheriff turned revenge seeking husband of Norma Bates.
 While on the show he made his way behind the camera (something he also did in 2000 writing/producing Attention Shoppers) as a director for the first time, directing 3 episodes of the series.
 Since then he has gone to direct more projects including working with his Bates Motel alum, Freddie Highmore on The Good Doctor.
 You can currently catching him on Apple TV as weatherman Yanko Flores on the critically acclaimed The Morning Show.
-He will be making his film directorial debut (in addition to starring & writing) with the dramatic comedy, Triggered.
+He will be making his film directorial debut (in addition to starring & writing) with the dramatic comedy, Three Things.